 Branches

-In some cases, the process above may require a rewrite of the commit history on the develop branch, as we may have a need to rewrite some commit messages to generate proper release notes.
+In some cases, the process above may require a rewrite of the commit history on the dev/v3.x branch, as we may have a need to rewrite some commit messages to generate proper release notes.
 So, after an fcli release, you should always update/replace any branches/forks/local copies to apply the new commit history to avoid issues when merging new changes.

 Apart from the branches listed above, there’s also a gh-pages branch that is used to publish documentation to https://fortify.github.io/fcli.
 Most of the files in this branch are either static or automatically generated during fcli builds, so other than changing documentation structure or performing cleanup (like removing documentation for outdated fcli versions), in general this branch shouldn’t be touched.